bitDaft/Project-TE/note.md

     - and we can call load on the other loaders as needed
     - i think this is a good idea.
     - for now lets just get a working loader for texture and animation

+    - now  we have completed a simple not great loader
+    - next lets see what was needed.
+    - so the next thing that is needed is tile editor
+    - so now lets use tiled and ogmo to see how those work and see if we should make our own or just use those.